Salath Rasasack

-Lt.
-Col. Salath Rasasack (born April 10, 1934) is a former Laotian politician who was held as a political prisoner at a concentration camp (5 A, 5 B) in Laos for over 16 years.
+Salath Rasasack (10 April 1934 – 28 August 2024) was a Laotian politician who was held as a political prisoner at a concentration camp (5 A, 5 B) in Laos for over 16 years.
 He was released in 1991 after Amnesty International negotiated on his behalf.
-He is a former Senator of the Lao Government.
+He had previously served as a Senator of the Lao Government.

 Early life and political career

-Rasasack was born on April 10, 1934, in Savannakhet, Laos.
-Rasasack has a Buddhist lineage and was a name given to shoe cleaners.
+Rasasack was born in Savannakhet, Laos on 10 April 1934.
+He had a Buddhist lineage and was a name given to shoe cleaners.
 Rasasack was educated at the College of Savannakhet.
-He furthered his education in police training in Chalon -Sur- Saône and Saint-Cyr-au-Mont d'Or, France.
+He continued his education in police training in Chalon-sur-Saône and Saint-Cyr-au-Mont d'Or, France.
 Rasasack was elected as Congressman for the Province of Saravane, Laos.
 Thereafter, he was elected as Minister and Senator to the Two-Party Coalition Assembly.

 Detainment

 Prior to his life as a Senator, Rasasack was a Police Commissioner for the Royal Lao Government.
 He disappeared in 1975 after he was summoned by the President of the Coalition Assembly for a meeting.
 This was the last contact Rasasack had with his family and friends.
 While he was in the concentration camp, Rasasack lived in fear of losing his life as other political prisoners were being systematically executed.
 Rasasack also suffered physical and psychological abuse by the prison officials.
 Many political prisoners did not live to tell their stories of abuse and torture at the hands of the communist regime.